barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

 # Current Issues:
  - Feedback adjustment may not support by Windows 11 original setting.
 It may need third-party setting software to config.
- - Windows has recieved HID report, but most of gestures are unavailable, only a few gesture like 4 fingers tap can trigger.<br>
+ -  Under BLE mode, Windows has recieved HID report, but most of gestures are unavailable, only a few gesture like 4 fingers tap can trigger.<br>
  Also, Windows Setting for PTP is unavailable under BLE mode.
+ - PTP/Mouse Mode switching is unavailable, so BLE Mouse Mode will be default currently.

 # Current Support System (already tested):